piurafunk/fun-earthed-arcana/Writerside/topics/Bard (Playtest 2).md

 The numbers there determine the number of different Spells you can prepare of each level.
 For example, as a 3rd-level Bard, you can prepare two different 0-level Spells, four different 1st-level Spells, and two different 2nd-level Spells.

-Consult the “Prepared Bard Spells” section for recommendations on which spells to prepare at higher levels.
+Consult the "Prepared Bard Spells" section for recommendations on which spells to prepare at higher levels.
 A Spell marked with a dagger (†) in that section is always prepared and can't be replaced when you prepare Spells.

 **Spell Slots.** The Bard table shows how many Spell Slots you have at each level to cast your Bard Spells of 1st level and higher; the number of different Spells you can prepare of each level equals the number of Spell Slots you have at that level.